COMPASS-DOE/sensor-data-pipeline/pipeline/metadata/L2_metadata/readme_files/README_v2-0.txt

 site-specific metadata files in each folder.

 Data timestamps are every 15 minutes, from January 1 00:00 to December 31 23:45.
-The `n` column indicates how many Level 1 values were averaged to produce the L2 value.
+The `N_avg` column indicates how many Level 1 values were averaged to produce the L2 value.
 Short (typically <= 1 hour, although this varies by variable) data gaps are filled by linear interpolation.
 If you want to exclude these interpolated values, only use data where `n`